How to use funding

 Are costs incurred outside the funding period eligible?

 No. Costs incurred before the project has started or after project completion will not be accepted.
+However, the invoice may be dated after the funding period, provided that the cost has accrued on an accruals basis during the project.

 In which cases must I apply for a change to the funding decision?